-The CARES Act, which is the Coronavirus relief legislation that passed in March, provided for a temporary period of relief for federal student loan borrowers.
-Student loan payments were temporarily halted, and interest rates on all federally owned student loans were set at 0% until December 31, 2020.
-In January 2021, federal student loan payments are scheduled to start up again and your loans will begin incurring interest.
-Here is a helpful guide on how to prepare for payments coming due in January.
+The CARES Act, the Coronavirus relief legislation that passed in March, provided a temporary period of relief for federal student loan borrowers.
+Student loan payments were temporarily halted, and interest rates on all federally owned student loans were set at 0% until August 31, 2022.
+In September 2022, federal student loan payments are scheduled to start up again and your loans will begin incurring interest.
+Here is a helpful guide on how to prepare for payments coming due in September.

 Be on the lookout for notifications from your student loan servicer.